-Ultramar Diamond Shamrock Corporation (Ultramar Diamond Shamrock) through several subsidiaries and affiliated entities, owns and operates various interstate and intrastate crude oil and refined product pipelines, refined product terminals, and crude oil storage facilities located in Texas, New Mexico, Colorado, Oklahoma, and Kansas.
-Prior to July 1, 2000, these assets and operations were referred to as the Ultramar Diamond Shamrock Logistics Business.
-The financial statements for 1998, 1999 and through June 30, 2000 present the Ultramar Diamond Shamrock Logistics Business as if it had existed as a single separate entity from Ultramar Diamond Shamrock during those periods.
-In December 1999, Ultramar Diamond Shamrock formed Shamrock Logistics Operations, L.P.
-(Shamrock Logistics Operations) to assume ownership of and to operate the assets of the Ultramar Diamond Shamrock Logistics Business.
+Prior to July 1, 2000, the pipeline, terminalling and storage assets and operations included in these financial statements were referred to as the Ultramar Diamond Shamrock Logistics Business as if it had existed as a single separate entity from Ultramar Diamond Shamrock.
+In December 1999, Ultramar Diamond Shamrock formed Shamrock Logistics Operations to assume ownership of and to operate the assets of the Ultramar Diamond Shamrock Logistics Business.